John Vinocur, Paris-based columnist and editor, dies at 81

 Among the best-known bylines in the Times and the Herald Tribune from Europe, known for captivating writing and a thorough grasp of the continent’s politics, Vinocur was a fixture of the journalistic community in Paris, where he lived for decades.
 He covered such historic events as the attack on the Israeli Olympic athletes and the convulsions that shook Europe with the fall of the Berlin Wall.

 “He loved news and got this little sparkle in his eye when he sensed a good story.
-He was a true newsman,” recalled Maria Sanminiatelli, a senior AP editor in New York who worked with Vinocur in the 1990s at the Herald Tribune’s small newsroom.
+He was a true newsman,” recalled Maria Sanminiatelli, a senior AP editor in New York who worked with Vinocur in the 1990s at the Herald Tribune.
 Vinocur was the paper’s editor from 1986-1996.

 “John Vinocur was a master of descriptive prose and was probably among the two or three best writers in AP in the last three generations,” said Robert Reid, senior managing editor at Stars and Stripes who was a colleague of Vinocur’s at AP.
 “He managed to write with color, wit, accuracy and authority.
 Most writers are lucky if they can master one of those characteristics. “